t3hmun/t3hmun.github.io-old/posts/2017-01-10_Configuring the Xamarin Android Toolchain.md

 I'm probably going to wipe my computer when I upgrade some bits soon.

-There are some niggles in setting up Xamarin to produce publishable APKs with the latest build tools.
+There are some niggles in setting up Xamarin (VS2015 Win10) to produce publishable APKs with the latest build tools.

 This is a run down of the bits.

 ## Visual Studio

-Start by installing Visual Studio with all the Xamarin related option ticked.
+* Start installing Visual Studio with all the Xamarin related options ticked.
+* Take a nap.

 If you already have Android SDK installed, Visual Studio might not detect it so beware.
 Either google a solution or just delete it afterwards.